The Tower of Druaga: Development and release

+Ports and re-releases

 Druaga was ported to several Japanese game systems, including the MSX (1984), Family Computer (1985) and Fujitsu FM-7 (1985).
-A portable Game Boy version was released in 1990, while a 16-bit remake for the PC-Engine in 1992.
-The GB version was re-released in 1996 as part of the compilation title Namco Gallery Vol. 2, which also included Galaxian, Dig Dug and Famista 4.
-A 1997 Windows port was released as part of Namco History Vol. 2, alongside several other early Namco arcade titles.
+A portable Game Boy version was released in 1990, followed by a 16-bit remake for the PC Engine in 1992.
+The Game Boy version was re-released in 1996 as part of the compilation Namco Gallery Vol. 2, which also included Galaxian, Dig Dug, and Famista 4.
+A 1997 Microsoft Windows port was released as part of Namco History Vol. 2, alongside several other early Namco arcade titles.
 In 2003, the Famicom version was re-released in Japan for the GameCube as a pre-order bonus for Baten Kaitos: Eternal Wings and the Lost Ocean.
-Several Japanese mobile phone ports were released, the first of these being a 2002 Java version, followed by an i-Mode release in 2003.
-In 2009, a digital version was released on the Wii Virtual Console as one of the four launch titles for the Virtual Console Arcade service, alongside Mappy, Gaplus and Star Force.
-The Famicom version was released onto the 3DS Virtual Console in December 2012, which was exclusive to Japan.
+Two Japanese mobile phone ports were released: the first was a Java version on November 1, 2002, followed by an i-Mode version on February 21, 2003.
+In 2009, a digital version was released for the Wii Virtual Console as one of the four launch titles for the Virtual Console Arcade service, alongside Mappy, Gaplus, and Star Force.
+The Famicom version was released for the 3DS Virtual Console in December 2012, exclusively in Japan.
 Druaga would be included in several Namco Museum compilations, including Namco Museum Vol. 3 (1996), Namco Museum Battle Collection (2005), Namco Museum Virtual Arcade (2009) and Namco Museum Switch (2017).
-The game was re-released for the Nintendo Switch under Hamster's Arcade Archives label in June 2022.
+The game was re-released for the Nintendo Switch and PlayStation 4 under Hamster's Arcade Archives label in June 2022.